B.A. University of Wisconsin; Ph.D. UCLA

 PJ Henry is a social psychologist studying prejudice and intergroup relations, with a focus on the effects of prejudice and discrimination on individuals.
-While prejudice is typically studied in the United States through the lens of the African-American experience, he is particularly interested in the different forms prejudice takes around the world and says his own study of prejudice has been defined by his studies overseas in Lebanon and Germany.
-He looks at the ways the Western and Arab worlds view each other, and how that can inform the understanding of prejudice as a global issue.
+While prejudice is typically studied in the United States through the lens of the African-American experience, he is particularly interested in the different forms prejudice takes around the world.